codebrainz/morse/README.md

 =====

 Morse is a very basic and probably inaccurate text to Morse code converter.
-It takes ASCII text read from standard input and playes the Morse codes audibly (as well as printing each character played as it's played).
+It takes ASCII text read from standard input and plays the Morse codes audibly (as well as printing each character as it's played).

 ### Disclaimer